 and site can avoid this problem, as shatter is more serious

 Merlot was brought to California in the 1850s and 1870s, but made little impact and was practically unknown.
 Almaden put in some in San Benito County in the late 1950s, Inglenook had some old acreage (planting date uncertain), and Louis M. Martini planted merlot in 1962, near Healdsburg.
-Merlot was first bottled as a stand-alone varietal by Louis M. Martini on a blend of 1968 and 1970 vintages.
+Merlot was first labeled as a stand-alone varietal wine by Louis M. Martini, on a non-vintaged blend of grpaes from the 1968 and 1970 seasons.

 California Merlot was not a big seller until